About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB SACRAMENTO, Calif.
-(June 5, 2020) — The California Horse Racing Board will conduct a teleconference meeting on Thursday, June 11, beginning at 9:30 a.m.
-Consistent with the Governor’s Executive Order N-29-20, the meeting will be teleconference only and no physical location will be provided.
-The public is encouraged to participate in either of two ways: The webcast audio link on the CHRB website will continue to provide a way for the public to listen to the meeting.
-Furthermore, those wishing to speak during the meeting may dial 888-392-4564 and enter 6896291# when prompted.
-The operator will provide instructions to those wishing to speak on any agenda item.
-Those providing public comment on individual agenda items will be limited to two minutes.
-Note that for agenda item #15, Public Comment, no further comments will be permitted after 30 minutes.
-The agenda and package of materials for this teleconference meeting are available on the CHRB website. ...
+(Dec.
+11, 2020) — The California Horse Racing Board will conduct a teleconference meeting on Thursday, December 17, beginning at 9:30 a.m.
+Consistent with Governor Gavin Newsom’s Executive Order N-29-20, the meeting will be teleconference only.
+No physical location will be provided.
+The public may participate in either of two ways.
+The webcast audio link on the CHRB website will continue to provide a way for the public to listen to this meeting.
+Those wishing to speak during the meeting may dial 888-392-4564 and enter 6896291# to join the teleconference.
+To speak on any item, press star 1 to enter the speakers’ queue.
+Those providing unsolicited public comment on individual agenda items will be limited to two minutes.
+Comments must relate specifically to the agenda items.
+Note that for agenda item #19, Public Comment, no further comments will be permitted after 30 minutes.
+The agenda and package of materials are available on the CHRB website. ...

 Read More →